notifi-network/notifi-network.github.io/versioned_docs/version-Release/styling-your-notifications/index.md

 </html>
 ```

-and we make this call from the Notifi SDK:
+and we make this call from the Notifi NodeJS SDK (note: no subscription value was provided, so it's assumed to be '*' which means all.
+Without specifying the specificWallets below, this message would be sent to everyone who is subscribed to this topic:

 ```javascript
 await client.publishFusionMessage(token, [{